Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 And Wealthy Affiliate’s goal is to provide you with the education and support to make that a reality — or at least get you started.

-Most of their training is based around their Online Entrepreneur Certification (OEC) program — a series of 5 courses (50 total lessons) covering the basics of how to make money as an affiliate marketer.
+Most of their training is based around their Online Entrepreneur Certification (OEC) program — an all-in-one series of 5 courses (50 total lessons) covering the basics of how to make money as an affiliate marketer.

 That includes choosing your first niche, free traffic methods, monetizing your site, understanding social media, and content creation.